emeka-okechukwu-new/clockify/README.md

 }'
 ```

-⚠️ Copy the token generated when you login successfully and replace with `YOUR_JWT_TOKEN` below.
+⚠️ Copy the token generated when you log in successfully and replace with `YOUR_JWT_TOKEN` below.

 #### Logout User